Mbaoma/my-articles/flask-on-nginx.md

 *Also if a mistake is made in our service file and we correct it, we have to reload the daemon and restart systemctl*
 ![image](https://user-images.githubusercontent.com/49791498/109413575-6fafe180-79ae-11eb-9ef5-9a29d239f77c.png)

-*   Now, we configure nginx by creating a config file
+*   Step 11: we configure nginx by creating a config file
 ```
 sudo nano /etc/nginx/sites-available/<name-of-file>
 ```